iotJumpway/RPI-Examples/Basic-LED/Python/README.md

 ## Introduction

 Here you will find sample device scripts for connecting Raspberry Pi to the TechBubble Technologies IoT JumpWay using the Python MQTT Library.
-The codes allow you to set up a basic device that allows control of an LED.
+The codes allow you to set up a basic device that allows control of an LED, and an application to communicate with the device and make the LED flash on and off.
 Once you understand how it works you are free to add as many actuators and sensors to your device and modify your code accordingly.

 ## Python Versions

 - 2.7
-- 3 or above
+- 3.4 or above

 ## Software Requirements